Particular/docs.particular.net/nservicebus/upgrades/5to6/async-suffix.md

 ### Using the detector in a unit test

-The above helper can then be called from any unit test and passed a path to an assembly to verify.
+The above helper can be called from any unit test and passed a path to an assembly to verify.

 snippet: MissingTaskUsageDetectorUsage